apify/actor-whitepaper/README.md

 The input schema is used by the system to:

-- Validate the passed input JSON object on actor run
+- Validate the passed input JSON object on actor run, so that actors don't need to perform input validation and error handling in their code
-- Generate API documentation on web or in CLI
+- Generate actor API documentation and integration code examples on the web or in CLI
-- Render user interface for actors to make it easy for users to run them
+- Render user interface for actors to make it easy for users to run and test actors manually
-- Enable integration of multiple actors
+- Enable integration of actors into workflow automation pipelines

-TODO: Show screenshot with example
+**TODO: Show screenshots with web interface, API docs, and code examples**

+### Run

+The actors run within an isolated Docker container with access to local file system and network, and they can perform an arbitrary computing activity or call external APIs.
+Actors often generate some results, which can be consumed by the caller or passed to other systems.

+To enable processing of actor's results in a standardized way, the actors can store their results into specialized [Key-value store](#key-value-store) or [Dataset](#dataset) storages, from which they can be easily exported using API or integrated in other actors.

 ### Output

+The actor

-Similarly as input, each actor can also generate an output.
+Similar to input, actors can also generate an output.

 The documentation and the input/output schemas make it possible for people to easily